ZResnick/divlab/README.md

 ## Installation

+Step by step guide for installation:

 ```
-cd to directory you want to download to
+cd <directory you want to download to>

 git clone https://github.com/bowserdnd/divlab.git